 A top spot for holidays and countless dog walks in Somerset makes this beautiful county one of our favourites so we have selected some pet-friendly holidays that’ll make you want to stay awhile.

 Who wouldn’t want to curl up in front of a roaring open fire or relax with a drink in a pretty enclosed garden with your pup stretched out at your feet?
-Well, you can do just that when you book Somerset dog friendly cottages.
+Well, you can do just that when you book holidays and rentals in Somerset that accept your dogs as special guests or perhaps you would rather try Somerset hot tub cottages for pets.

 Keep the whole family entertained when you book dog friendly lodges in Somerset, they’re easy to sniff out and offer a variety of onsite facilities.